Who We Are And Who We Serve

 MAZON: A Jewish Response to Hunger Update

 MFP is honored and excited to be one of 8 organizations selected nationwide in a groundbreaking national initiative, Setting the Table: Fighting Hunger in Rural and Remote Communities.
-MAZON: A Jewish Response to Hunger recently launched this capacity-building initiative to help rural hunger organizations develop and sustain high-impact programs, build strategies for resiliency and effectiveness, and flourish in efforts to create hunger-free communities.
+MAZON: A Jewish Response to Hunger launched this capacity-building initiative to help rural hunger organizations develop and sustain high-impact programs, build strategies for resiliency and effectiveness, and flourish in efforts to create hunger-free communities.
 The project recognizes that rural communities face unique challenges in their ability to address food insecurity and healthy food access and that hunger and poverty are more prevalent in rural America.
-MFP hosted two representatives from MAZON in October, during the fall apple season.
-Suzanne Gladney and Bob McGill, MFP staff, will join with the MAZON board and staff and representatives from the other partner organizations in mid-January for the first training session.
+MFP hosted two representatives from MAZON in October 2012, during the fall apple season.
+MFP staff will continue to partner with MAZON on this important project in 2013.

 Mission and Vision

 No human being is illegal.
 Migrant farmworkers, like others, have fundamental rights to healthcare, education, and meaningful participation in society.
 MFP serves, accompanies, and advocates for these unique and often marginalized people.

 Recent News: Suzanne Gladney Honored on KCPT's THE LOCAL SHOW